Get Schooled

 How to Write Your College Application Essay

 A college application essay (also known as a personal statement) is a critical component of your college applications.
-It allows you to tell your story in your own authentic voice, helping the schools you’re applying to truly get to know you outside of your resume and application.
+It allows you to tell your story in your own authentic voice, helping the colleges and universities you’re applying to truly get to know you outside of your resume and application.
 The "best" college application essay is one that's just as unique as the person writing it.
-There isn't one perfect example or template that works for everyone's story - so the key is finding a way to express who you are through engaging storytelling and self-reflection.
+There isn't one perfect example or template that works for everyone's story, so the key is finding a way to express who you are through engaging storytelling and self-reflection.
 Here are some tips for writing your college application essay!

 Keep your essay focused

 You want your essay topic to be an inch wide and a mile deep.
 What does that mean?
 Don't try to talk about your whole life!
-Pick a specific story or example (inch wide) but tell it in full with lots of detail (mile deep) so the reader feels like they fully understand the story and its impact on who you are as a person.
+Pick a specific story or example (inch wide) but tell it in full with lots of detail (mile deep) so your reader feels like they fully understand the story and its impact on who you are.
 While detailing your experiences is important, avoid going off topic or including any unnecessary details.
-Make sure each experience relates back to your main topic, or has a common theme that ties them together.
+Make sure each experience relates back to your essay prompt or has a common theme that ties them together.

 Show, don’t tell